 The investment policy is determined by the Board of Trustees and is implemented by investment advisors.
-At September 30, 2019, guidelines permit the following investments:
+At September 30, 2020, guidelines permit the following investments:

-- Bonds, notes or other obligations of the U.S. government and its agencies; - Common and preferred stock issued by a corporation created or existing under the laws of the United States or any state, district or territory thereof, provided that such securities shall be listed at the date of the purchase on a major stock exchange with an aggregate limitation of 37.5% of the total plan assets; - Fixed income investments, provided that no one security issue of this type of obligation is more than five percent (5%) of the investment manager's portfolio; - Time deposits or time certificates in any banking institution organized under the laws of the United States, provided that such investments are not more than five percent (5%) of the short-term investment account; - International equity investments made through the purchase of units of commingled funds or group trusts are limited to a maximum of 25% of plan investments; and - Real estate investments in pooled real estate vehicles, limited partnerships or other types of real estate investments, limited to a maximum of 14% of plan investments, as determined by the board of trustees in consultation with the investment consultant.
+- Bonds, notes or other obligations of the U.S. government and its agencies; - Common and preferred stock issued by a corporation created or existing under the laws of the United States or any state, district or territory thereof, provided that such securities shall be listed at the date of the purchase on a major stock exchange with an aggregate limitation of 35% of the total plan assets; - Fixed income investments, provided that no one security issue of this type of obligation is more than five percent (5%) of the investment manager's portfolio; - Time deposits or time certificates in any banking institution organized under the laws of the United States, provided that such investments are not more than five percent (5%) of the short-term investment account; - International equity investments made through the purchase of units of commingled funds or group trusts are limited to a maximum of 25% of plan investments; and - Real estate investments in pooled real estate vehicles, limited partnerships or other types of real estate investments, limited to a maximum of 12.5% of plan investments, as determined by the Board in consultation with the investment consultant. - The Board, after consulting with the Investment Consultant, may authorize the use of any other investment for an account provided that such investment is considered prudent for a retirement fund.
+Assets that provide appropriate diversification (specifically low correlation with existing assets) will be considered.